 Dorothea remarried to Gottfried Herbst and settled in the Volga German colony of Urbach on 13 July 1767.
-However, she, too, must have died because the 1767 census of Urbach records that Gottfried Herbst's wife is Anna Katharina and that they are in Household No. 5 along with his stepson David Lehmann.
+Gottfried Herbst and his wife Anna Katharina [sic] are recorded on the 1767 census of Urbach in Household No. 5 with his stepson David Lehmann.

 The Oranienbaum passenger list records that Dorothea Lehmann came from the German region of Prussia.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Ur27.